- ✓ Book Online Now

-The Byzantines founded Monemvasia in the sixth Century, on a rocky outcrop just 200 meters off the coast of the mainland.
+The Byzantines founded Monemvasia in the sixth century, on a rocky outcrop just 200 metres off the coast of the mainland.
 Their castle was built on a plateau which rises 100 metres out of the sea, with the rest of the town on a rocky ledge below.
 The figures are even more breathtaking when you see it.

 It may not look it today, but Monemvasia was once a great port on the trade routes between the Mediterranean and the Levant.
 Around 40,000 people lived here, and they lived well - think fur coats and fine foods.
 Taken by the Venetians and Ottomans, Monemvasia is a fine example of a city founded by Greeks, transformed and fortified by Venetians, and then restored and fortified again by the Ottomans.

 A more modern town has gradually built up on the mainland across from the rocky atoll, with a wonderful, narrow crossing in between.
 This is called Gefyra.
 One of the fantastic things about Monemvasia is that you can't really see the town from the mainland, it's hidden - but that does mean that if you stay in Gefyra you won't have the lovely views of the kastro you might imagine...

 These days only half of medieval Monemvasia is inhabited, the lower town.
 But even in the inhabited part there are beautiful ruins in amongst the narrow cobbled streets which also hide a wonderful 16th century Mosque, several Byzantine churches, a Christian Cathedral, the Archaeological Museum and some surprisingly fine restaurants - including one in the roof of an old tower house.

 What Not To Miss